-Some people may also be looking for a higher relative dose of caffeine without drinking multiple cups of coffee for the same effect.
+People may also be looking for a higher relative dose of caffeine without drinking multiple cups of coffee for the same effect.

-Others may be sensitive to acidic drinks, such as coffee, which may irritate the digestive tract.
+They may be sensitive to acidic drinks, such as coffee, which may irritate the digestive tract.

 Caffeine is a highly popular stimulant.
-A 2014 study estimates that 85% of the United States population consume at least one caffeinated beverage daily.
+A 2014 study estimates that 85% of the United States population consumes at least one caffeinated beverage daily.
 Popular forms include coffee, tea, cola, or other soft drinks.

 Caffeine may be a useful substance as a fast-working natural stimulant.
 A 2019 study notes that this drug’s most well-known benefits include improved mood, physical performance, and brain function.

 - reduce perceptions of pain and fatigue